-A total of 12.75 FTEs are proposed.
+A total of 11.75 FTEs is proposed: the landmark contains 5.25 FTEs and the detached new building contains 6.5 FTEs.
 Each unit has assigned storage, private outdoor space, and interior washer/dryers.
 A bike rack, locking ski/snowboard storage, and hanging storage in the carport are proposed on the property.
-The revised project was required to reduce mass and scale which now results in four units that are slightly smaller than the minimum size listed in the APCHA Affordable Housing Development Policy.
+The revised project was required to reduce mass and scale which now results in three units that are slightly smaller than the minimum size listed in the APCHA Affordable Housing Development Policy.
 All units are within the 20% reduction allowance by APCHA.
-Criteria to grant a reduction to the minimum net livable square footage is addressed below.
+Criteria to grant a reduction to the minimum net livable square footage are addressed below.